dotnet/arcade/src/Microsoft.DotNet.Helix/Sdk/tools/xharness-runner/Readme.md

 <ItemGroup>
   <!-- Find all directories named *.app -->
   <XHarnessAppBundleToTest Include="$([System.IO.Directory]::GetDirectories('$(TestArchiveTestsRoot)', '*.app', System.IO.SearchOption.AllDirectories))">
-    <Target>ios-simulator-64_13.5</Targets>
+    <TestTarget>ios-simulator-64_13.5</TestTarget>
   </XHarnessAppBundleToTest>
 </ItemGroup>
 ```

-The `<Target>` metadata is a required configuration that tells XHarness which kind of device/Simulator to target.
+The `<TestTarget>` metadata is a required configuration that tells XHarness which kind of device/Simulator to target.
 Use the XHarness CLI help command to find more (see the `--target` option).

 You can also specify some additional metadata that will help you configure the run better: